IMT Atlantique: Academic ranking

-IMT Atlantique also participates in U-Multirank, the worldwide ranking list of higher learning institutions established by the European Union, which evaluates each institution in five areas: teaching and learning, research, international orientation, knowledge transfer and regional engagement.
+Furthermore, IMT Atlantique remains a high performer in U-Multirank, a multi-dimensional ranking tool supported by the EU, which evaluates academic institutions based on their performance in teaching and learning, research, international orientation, knowledge transfer and regional engagement.
 In 2017, this ranking included 1497 institutions in 99 nations.
-IMT Atlantique was distinguished in the knowledge transfer category and holds second place in France.
+IMT Atlantique has historically held a prominent place in France, reflecting its strength in bridging academic research and industrial applications.